jfchoii/saints3/wiki/Step-by-Step-Guide.md

 Crusader is learning to reach 75% of Fair Share.\
 Knight is reaching 100% of Fair Share.

-As new members come into the guild, the pages are removed first by the lowest Fair Share percent less than 25%.
+As new members come into the guild, the Pages are removed first by the lowest Fair Share percent less than 25%.
 Pages that have reached 25% or greater are promoted to a Squire.
 Squires that have reached 50% or greater are promoted and Crusaders that have reached 75% are promoted.
 Please note that you can be demoted if you fall below these percentages.
 However, once you have reached the status of Knight, your income history is weighted into the percent and you will have more lead way before being demoted.

 ## Step 4 - Stay Active
 Never become inactive without making a donation equal to your Fair Share % to hold your place in the guild OR send a message to an officer or GM as to why you cannot.
 If you play the game in the offline mode - the game will count you as being absent every day and we have no way of knowing that you are not absent, so be sure to switch your offline status to being online every two week for at least 2 minutes.